SpiNNakerManchester/SpiNNUtils/spinn_utilities/ranged/README.md

 Methods that reduce the size of a dimension are not supported including \_\_delitem\_\_, \_\_delslice\_\_, clear(), pop(), popitem(), remove()

+Methods that increase the size of a dimension are not supported including extend, append, and \_\_set\_\_ with a new key

+Methods that change the order of a list are not supported including reverse and sort

-dict's view methods viewvalues() and viewitems() are not supported.
+dict's view methods viewvalues() and viewitems() are not supported viewkeys is supported but as keys may not changes makes little sense.
 However a slice by id is a view so items() and values() methods
 will return the latest results even if changes after the slice was created.